 A good sample must be adequate in size and reliable.
 The sample size should be such that the inferences drawn from the sample are accurate to a given level of confidence to represent the entire population under study.
 The size of the sample also depends upon a number of factors.
 The first factor is homogeneity or heterogeneity of the universe.
 It is to be noted that the selection of the sample depends on the nature of the universe.
 If the nature of the universe is homogenous then it is said that a small sample will represent the behaviour of the entire universe.
 This will lead to select a small sample size rather than a large one.
-On the other hand, if the universe is heterogeneous in nature, then samples are to be chosen as from each heterogeneous unit.
+On the other hand, if the universe is heterogeneous unit.